jacobdensford/jacobdensford.com/pages/adventure-planning.md

 Refamiliarize yourself with the heroes before you start planning the adventure.
 Note their unique abilities.
 Be aware of their personality traits, ideals, bonds, and flaws.
 Keep their goals in mind.
 Build an adventure that's uniquely designed with them in mind.

+## Questions

+Prepare a few questions to ask the heroes, at least one for each, to get their roleplaying minds working.

 ## Theme

 Decide on a theme for the adventure.
 Let that theme, as well as the heroes you just reviewed, inform the rest of the decisions you make.